Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 #### Prerequisites

-At least one product to be defined as a voucher has been created, see [Create a voucher product](#create-a-voucher-product)
+At least one product to be defined as a voucher has been created, see [Create a voucher product](#create-a-voucher-product).

 #### Procedure